Food Health Social Issues

 Deforestation

-Approximately three-quarters of the world’s soy harvest is used as livestock feed.
-This isn’t just inefficient.
-It’s a protein factory in reverse.
-Why?
-Because it takes about 12 pounds of feed (such as corn or soy) to create one pound of feedlot beef.
-For pork, it takes about seven pounds of feed to produce one pound of edible meat, and for chicken, about four.
-So, as counterintuitive as it may sound, if you want to save farmland and rain forests from being turned into soy plantations, you might actually be most effective if you eat more soy and less meat.
-There’s actually more soy in a pound of feedlot beef than there is in a pound of tofu.
+What’s the moral of this story?
+As counterintuitive as it may sound, if you want to save farmland and rainforests from being turned into soy plantations, you might actually be most effective if you eat more soy and less meat.
+It kind of blows my mind that there’s probably more soy in a pound of feedlot beef than there is in a pound of tofu.

-How to Eat Soy
+How To Eat Soy

 salted edamame soybeans in bowl